jpmorganchase/Kinexys-ssi-sdk-examples/HACKATHON.md

 The Schema for this Credential is [here](https://github.com/jpmorganchase/onyx-ssi-sdk/blob/main/src/services/common/schemas/definitions/balanceCredential.json)

 ### DIDRegistry
 For Onyx issued Credentials, [did:ethr](https://github.com/jpmorganchase/onyx-ssi-sdk/tree/main/src/services/common/did#didethr) will be used.
-The DIDRegistry for did:ethr used in this hackathon is deployed at address: 0x33C695F89ab8F8f169fa652AD9a896C4e4AD34eb.
+The DIDRegistry for did:ethr used in this hackathon is deployed at address on Polygon testnet: 0x33C695F89ab8F8f169fa652AD9a896C4e4AD34eb.
 This is where your DIDs will be registered during the claiming process.
+You will need testnet matic if you would like to update or deactivate your DIDs.
+Please use the testnet faucets, but if you need more you can reach out to Encode.
 If you would like to use a different DID method as your subject DID, you may modify the claim script from this repo.

 ### How to Claim a Credential
 1. Inform Encode of the Credential type you would like to claim